subvisual/dora-the-tipset-explorer/README.md

 <img src="images/fox.png" width="150" />

 Indexing of blockchain events is crucial for dApps as it enables quick and efficient access to relevant data stored on the blockchain, which is required for executing Smart Contracts and providing a seamless user experience.
 Without indexing, the process of searching and retrieving data from the blockchain would be slow and cumbersome, negatively impacting the functionality and usability of dApps.
 This way, there are services like [The Graph](https://thegraph.com/en/), that make it easy for developers to start indexing these Events, on-demand.

-This project, **Dora, The TipsetExplorer**, is a [The Graph](https://thegraph.com/en/)-like indexer, for the FEVM, where you specify Handlers (files writen/generated in Elixir that instruct `Dora` on how to deal with events) by Smart Contract or **default** Handlers for a specific Event.
+This project, **Dora, The TipsetExplorer**, is a [The Graph](https://thegraph.com/en/)-like event indexer, for the FEVM, where you specify Handlers (files writen/generated in Elixir that instruct `Dora` on how to deal with events) by Smart Contract or **default** Handlers for a specific Event.

 At the moment there is nothing similar to this Project working on FEVM (Hyperspace, at least), so we decided to build our own.
 For now, it relies on the [Filfox API](https://hyperspace.filfox.info/api/v1/docs/static/index.html) to obtain transactions and events information.